Fantasy literature: After 1901

 Literary critics of the era began to take an interest in "fantasy" as a genre of writing, and also to argue that it was a genre worthy of serious consideration.
 Herbert Read devoted a chapter of his book English Prose Style (1928) to discussing "Fantasy" as an aspect of literature, arguing it was unjustly considered suitable only for children: "The Western World does not seem to have conceived the necessity of Fairy Tales for Grown-Ups".

 In 1938, with the publication of The Sword in the Stone, T. H. White introduced one of the most notable works of comic fantasy.

 The first major contribution to the genre after World War II was Mervyn Peake's Titus Groan (1946), the book that launched the Gormenghast series.
 J. R. R. Tolkien played a large role in the popularization and accessibility of the fantasy genre with his highly successful publications The Hobbit (1937) and The Lord of the Rings (1954–55).
 Tolkien was largely influenced by an ancient body of Anglo-Saxon myths, particularly Beowulf, as well as William Morris's romances and E. R. Eddison's 1922 novel, The Worm Ouroboros.
 Tolkien's close friend C. S. Lewis, author of The Chronicles of Narnia (1950–56) and a fellow English professor with a similar array of interests, also helped to publicize the fantasy genre.
 Tove Jansson, author of The Moomins, was also a strong contributor to the popularity of fantasy literature in the field of children and adults.

 The tradition established by these predecessors of the late nineteenth and early twentieth centuries has continued to thrive and be adapted by new authors.
 The influence of J.R.R.
 Tolkien's fiction has—particularly over the genre of high fantasy—prompted a reaction.
-Works of metafictional fantasy were published in the late twentieth century, that self-consciously allude to the history and literary conventions of the genre, including Terry Pratchett's Discworld series (1983–2015), and Neil Gaiman's Stardust (1999).

-At the turn of the millennium, the Harry Potter novels of J. K. Rowling, which chronicle the life of a young wizard, achieved widespread popularity.
+In China, the idea of fantasy literature as a distinct genre first became prevalent in the early 21st century.
+China has long had pre-genre stories with fantastical elements, including zhiguai, ghost stories, and miracle tales, among others.
+Similarly, fantasy novels in the style of Anglophone fantasy emerged in Arabic literature in the 2010s, beginning with Islām Idrīs's ʔusṭūra ("legend") series.

 It is not uncommon for fantasy novels to be ranked on The New York Times Best Seller list, and some have been at number one on the list, including most recently, Brandon Sanderson in 2014, Neil Gaiman in 2013, Patrick Rothfuss and George R. R. Martin in 2011, and Terry Goodkind in 2006.